magicblock-labs/conjunto/providers/README.md

 # Summary

-Implements account and signature fetching traits using fetching on a RPC client
+Implements account and signature fetching traits using the RPC client

 # Details